Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/debug-tools.md

 ---
 # Debug Tools

-## Install Debug Tools
+## Install Runners

-This page list the packs and the external debug tools that can be installed to support remote debug for your target.
+This page list the packs and the external runners/tools that can be installed to support remote debug for your target.
 Not every target board are supported, please refer to the manufacturer user manual.

 ![Debug tools](/img/zw/debug-tools/zw_install_debug_tools.png)